-Details of all fees and charges should be published on providers' websites.
+Details of all fees and charges must be published on providers' websites, or on [Sheffield directory?]] where the provider does not have a website.
 All additional fees and charges for FEL hours should be agreed before the start of each funding period and the parent's agreement recorded in the Parental Agreement.
 If you have a separate document to the Parental Agreement for recording fees and charges then reference can be made to this in the Parental Agreement.